victoriaoni/Customer_Churn_Analysis/README.md

 This is a simple dashboard to look at the number and rate of people who stopped being a customer.
 This should help to analyse customer data and develop focused customer-retention programme.

-Customer churn or customer attrition is when someone stops being a customer.
-It can be measured using churn rate.
+Customer churn or customer attrition can be measured using churn rate.

 Churn rate formula = (Lost Customers ÷ Total Customers at Start of Month) x 100